RichardDeodutt/Dockerize-Activity/README.md

 - Nginx is on the docker network web and can reach Gunicorn so it reverse proxys it to port 80.

-- Nginx is running on port 80 and uses the host machines port 80 to make the app reachable on the internet.
+- Nginx is running on port 80 maps to the host machine on port 80 to make the app reachable on the internet.

 - Cypress tests port 80 on the docker network web for nginx.